-- iv. be led by and provide a majority of affordable housing to meet the needs of St Erth parish, at a starting point of 100% in line with Policy 9 of the CLP, unless viability requires that a small amount of open market housing is essential; and - v. integrate with its surroundings in terms of scale, siting, design and character; and - vi. ensure the safe movement of traffic without the need for alteration to the proposed access or the roads leading to the site which would have a significant adverse effect on the character and amenity of the surrounding area; and - vii. contribute to the sustainability of the village's amenities: school, shop, pub; and - viii. maintain important gaps between settlements or the setting or backdrop to the settlement.
+v. be led by and provide a majority of affordable housing to meet the needs of St Erth

+Parish, at a starting point of 100% in line with Policy 9 of the CLP, unless viability requires that a small amount of open market housing is essential; and

+- vi. integrate with its surroundings in terms of scale, siting, design and character; and - vii. ensure the safe movement of traffic without the need for alteration to the proposed access or the roads leading to the site that would have a significant adverse effect on the character and amenity of the surrounding area; and - viii. contribute to the sustainability of the village's amenities: school, shop, pub; and - ix. maintain important gaps between settlements or the setting or backdrop to the settlement.

-All developments within and outside the settlement boundary must include a mix of tenure, type and size of dwellings in line with national and local policy.
-They must also provide or contribute towards the following where mitigation is required:
+All developments within and outside the settlement boundary should include a mix of tenure, type and size of dwellings in line with national and local policy.
+They must also provide or contribute towards the following where mitigation is required and the financial contribution is directly related to the development, necessary to make the development acceptable and fairly related in scale and kind to the development:

-- ix. school facilities, where increased intake would result in lack of classroom space, insufficient sports provision, etc; - x. sewerage, waste water treatment, surface water drainage and water supply; - xi. suitable ducting to enable fibre optic connection to individual properties from connection chambers located on the public highway, or some alternative connection point available to service providers; - xii. burial of overhead cables; - xiii. the prevention of noise, light, air or water pollution; - xiv. the prevention of flooding, on site or elsewhere; - xv. open space in line with Policy OS 1 and local and national policy.
+- x. school capacity, where increased intake would result in lack of classroom space, insufficient sports provision, etc; - xi. sewerage, waste water treatment, surface water drainage and water supply; - xii. suitable ducting to enable fibre optic connection to individual properties from connection chambers located on the public highway, or some alternative connection point available to service providers; - xiii. burial of overhead cables; - xiv. the prevention of noise, light, air or water pollution; - xv. the prevention of flooding, on site or elsewhere; - xvi. open space in line with Policy OS 1 and local policy.